 - If you don’t understand the data stored on the Server, it will be impossible to analyze the data.

-- SSRS needs extra SQL server data storage to save the reporting services graphs in its instance or catalog.
+- SSRS needs extra SQL server data storage to save the reporting services graphs in its instance or catalog, and this article covers it.

-- Though it has the option to write custom code, it is very difficult to write functions, and no way to debug the code.
+- Though it has the option to write custom code, it is very difficult to write functions and has no way to debug the code.

 - You have to work with internal files to modify the outlook of the previews.
 For instance, we have to edit the system file to remove the print button or control the export options.

-- Configuring the Client-Server system for this SSRS reporting service involves a workaround.
+- Configuring the SQL Server Client-Server system for this SSRS reporting service involves a workaround.